This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-• Herbs: Add freshly chopped parsley or basil for a pop of color and flavor.
+• Herbs: Sprinkle freshly chopped parsley, basil, chives, or dill for a burst of flavor and color.

 Frequently Asked Questions